 Access to the new HomeBuilder grant is projected to stimulate the market with $25,000 available to anyone securing a house and land package or substantially renovating their existing home.

-If you would like to confirm if you are eligible for any government grants please speak with Hudson Finance Team.
-Please click here to view last month's article with a summary of grants on offer, or alternatively email our support broker email@example.com
+If you would like to confirm if you are eligible for any government grants please speak with Hudson Finance Team by submitting a contact form or calling direct on 1800 804 29.

 Downward pressure on Melbourne rents

 Asking rents in Melbourne have continued to soften, even though there’s been no further apparent increase in the vacancy rates this month.

 Inner suburbs like Melbourne CBD, Southbank and Docklands have experienced some of the biggest falls in rent this quarter.

 We think this is due to the increase in rental supply now owners are forced to search for tenants in the absence of overseas travelers.

 Our property management team are stressing to clients the importance of caring for and maintaining your investment portfolio during this time as tenants won’t have to look far for a comfortable and affordable home.